influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/guides/migration.md

    on all existing retention polices to the number of data nodes in your cluster.
 2. [Rebalance your cluster manually](/enterprise_influxdb/v1.7/guides/rebalance/)
    to meet the desired replication factor for existing shards.
-3. If you were using [Chronograf](/chronograf/latest/),add your Enterprise instance as a new data source.
+3. If you were using [Chronograf](/chronograf/latest/), add your Enterprise instance as a new data source.